 As a capstone course, students will engage in a comprehensive review of the discipline of Sociology and the core competencies they were to have mastered.
-Students will contact graduate schools and
+Students will contact graduate schools and potential employers, as well as develop a comprehensive portfolio that demonstrates their accomplishments, take a practice GRE, LSAT, or MCAT, and pass the Sociology comprehensive exam with a score of 75% or above.
+This is a writing intensive course.
 Prerequisite: 24 hours in Sociology Offered: Spring/Yearly